-^{} When he made the suggestion that the first life on this earth originated in germs enclosed in meteorites.
-This idea was for a long time discussed quite seriously by, among other scientific authorities, E. du Bois Raymond, Helmholtz (who claimed priority of it for himself, and by Zöllner.
-But in "Nature" of 4th July 1874 appeared the following, in a criticism of Zöllner's book, "On the Nature of Comets:"-"The celebrated moss-grown fragments from the ruins of another world was only a jest, taken in earnest even by many of our own countrymen, so we can scarcely reproach Professor Zöllner for falling into the same mistake."-TR.
+[•] When he made the suggestion that the first life on this earth originated in germs enclosed in meteorites.
+This idea was for a long time discussed quite seriously by, among other scientific authorities, E. du Bois-Raymond, Helmholts (who claimed priority of it for himself), and by Zöllner.
+But in "Nuture" of 4th July, 1874, appeared the following, in a criticism of Zöllner's book, "On the Nature of Comets:" - "The celebrated moss-grown fragments from the ruins of another world was only a jest, taken in carnest even by many of our own countrymen, so we can scarcely reproach Professor Zöllner for falling into the same mistake," - TB.

-tions.
-It has been alleged as a characteristic of all such mediums, that notwithstanding the most wonderful occurrences in their proximity, they have yet the inclination to deceive, that is, when opportunity offers, to produce the desired effect by such operations as they consciously endeavour to hide from observation.
-Having regard to the great danger of such attempts to the medium, and to the entire disproportion between the effects which can be so produced by an inexperienced trickster and those resulting from genuine mediumship, the question arises whether, when this is the case with a medium who has been proved with certainty to be really such, the same consideration does not apply as with persons suffering under so-called kleptomania?
-It is asserted that a well-known and highly-gifted lady in distinguished circles of Berlin society suffers from this disease.
-For example, after making large purchases at a jeweller's shop, she will secretly abstract an ornament, which, when she has got home, she will return by her servants to the proprietor.
+ing large purchases at a jeweller's shop, she will secretly abstract an ornament which, when she has got home, she will return by her servants to the proprietor.
 Sometimes a similar perversion of the moral instinct appears with women in the state of pregnancy.
-In all these cases we do not hold the persons in question morally accountable for these proceedings, since the end attained thereby is out of all proportion, considering the innocent and suitable means at hand.
-Although I never, during my thirty sittings and other intercourse with Mr. Slade, perceived anything of such perverse methods, yet I ask every unprejudiced person whether, if this has been the case elsewhere, the above morally and legally admissible judgment in relation to kleptomaniacs is not here also exculpatory, considering the certainly anomalous physiological constitution of such mediums.
+In all these persons we do not hold the persons in question morally accountable for these proceedings, since the end attained thereby is out of all proportion, considering the innocent and suitable Although I never, during my thirty sittings and means at hand. other intercourse with Mr. Slade, perceived anything of such perverse methods, yet I ask every unprejudiced person whether, if this has been the case elsewhere, the above morally and legally admissible judgment in relation to kleptomaniacs is not here also exculpatory, considering the certainly anomalous physiological constitution of such mediums.

-Reserving till later on in these treatises the detailed communication of further and not less remarkable phenomena which happened in Slade's presence, I will here add an observation to the accurate description (supra, p.
-34) of the physical manifestation which occurred on the occasion of Slade's first visit, on the 16th November 1877, in my house and in the presence of my friends and colleagues, Wilhelm Weber and Scheibner.
-In all phenomena in the presence of spiritualistic mediums hitherto observed and published, it is almost exclusively the modus operandi that has led to controversies concerning the explicability of the phenomena from the standpoint of our conception of nature heretofore.
-An argument has been founded on the fact that things occur also in the presence of conjurers, in which the modus operandi of the performer is concealed from us, and thus the causal connection between the muscular movements of the artist and the effect produced by him is so interrupted (apparently), that for the spectator there arises the impression of the inexplicable, and therefore of the miraculous.
-This argument, however, has for its premiss the understood and thus unexpressed presupposition that the muscular force requisite for the production of these tricks of the conjurer remains within those limits which according to experience are prescribed to human beings by the organisation of their bodies.
+Reserving until later on in these treatises the detailed communication of further and not less remarkable phenomena which happened in Slade's presence, I will here add an observation to the accurate description (supra, p.
+54) of the physical manifestation which occurred on the occasion of Slade's first visit, on the 16th November, 1877, in my house and in the presence of my friends and colleagues, Wilhelm Weber and Scheibner.
+In all phenomena in the presence of spiritualistic mediums hitherto observed and published, it is almost exclusively the modus operandi that has led to controversies concerning the explicability of the phenomena from the standpoint of our conception of nature hereto-An argument has been founded on the fact that things fore. occur also in the presence of conjurers in which the modus operandi of the performer is concealed from us, and thus the causal connection between the muscular movements of the artist and the effect produced by him is so interrupted (apparently) that for the spectator there arises the impression of the inexplicable, and there-This argument, however, has for its prefore of the miraculous. mise the understood and thus unexpressed presupposition that the muscular force requisite for the production of these tricks of the conjurer remains within those limits which according to experience are prescribed to human beings by the organization of their bodies.

-^{} The sudden rending of the wooden frame of a bed-screen at least tive feet from Slade.
+•The sudden rending of the wooden frame of a bed-screen at least live feet from Slade.

-If, for example, one man alone were to perform a trick requiring the strength of two horses, in relation to such a result the above argument would be no longer admissible, since then there would be no conceivable modus operandiable to produce the effect.
+If, for example, one man alone were to perform a trick requiring the strength of two horses, in relation to such a result the above argument would be no longer admissible, since then there would be no conceivable modus operandi able to produce the effect.

-In the case of my bed-screen-the manifestation mentioned at p.
-34-I am fortunately able to establish such an instance.
+In the case of my bed-screen,-the manifestation mentioned at p.
+54,-I am fortunately able to establish such an instance.